respawn-app/FlowMVI/docs/faq.md

 ### In what order are intents, plugins and actions processed?

-* Intents: FIFO or Parallel based on configuration parameter `parallelIntents`.
+* Intents: FIFO or undefined based on the configuration parameter `parallelIntents`.
 * Actions: FIFO.
 * States: FIFO.
-* Plugins: Chain of Responsibility.
+* Plugins: FIFO (Chain of Responsibility) based on installation order.

 ### When I consume an Action, the other actions are delayed or do not come.